GILBERT TALBOURDEAU, Décors de la chambre de la tour de l’est, env. 1910, Fonds Clément-Evêché, Archives Départementale de l’Allier

 In the window frame, « the ceiling was brightened up by a red and yellow ochre border all around.
 An elegant frieze (a decor of palmettes in fact) decorates the lintel which, like everything else within this room architecture, painted or sculpted decoration, bears a XIIIth c. style. » (Barbier de Montault)

 Finally, note that three of the figures on which the crocket consoles rest look down, in a sign of humility or prudishness, or both.
-Only one of them stares at the bed, the naughty boy!
+Only one of them stares at the centre of the room.

 © March 2023